 In Las Vegas:

 According to Zillow, the Lakes is one of the hottest markets in the area.
+While the home value index has dropped slightly over the past year, it’s expected to grow by 3.4% in the next 12 months.
 The neighborhood is one of the few spots in town where you can live by an actual lake.
 Sure, it’s man-made, but for those needing a water fix, the Lakes might be a great fit.

 West of downtown and south of Charleston Blvd sits the Buffalo area.
+Zillow’s home value index expected the area to grow an impressive 3.7% in the next year.
+But due to the pandemic, the figure has been adjusted to fall 1.3%.
 The area is home to several parks, baseball fields, and recreational complexes.
 It’s a perfect fit for those looking for Las Vegas neighborhoods with active communities.

 In the Greater Las Vegas Metro Area

 Located to the south and east of the Strip, Henderson is one of the fastest-growing Las Vegas suburbs.
 From 2017 to 2018, the city grew by 10,800 people.
 The appeal of Henderson is the easy access to the Strip and Las Vegas attractions, while still getting to enjoy the perks of being in one of the Las Vegas suburbs.

 According to Zillow, the median home value in Henderson is $352,101, and the median rent price is $1,635/mo.